 Henry VIII overlooks the Great Gate entering Trinity College holding a table leg rather than the original sword he once carried.
 There are tales that abound about the switch, but pranking students is the most common.
 I love that the table leg has been left, representing the students and the culture of this famous university.

-Sir Isaac Newton attended Trinity College and behind this bay window is where he studied, the tree in front being a graft from the original apple tree.
+Sir Isaac Newton attended Trinity College and behind this bay window is where he studied, the tree in front is a graft from the original apple tree.

 The Wren Library, Trinity College’s library, houses medieval and modern manuscripts.
 Amongst its collection are original manuscripts from Shakespeare, Newton and A.A Milne (of Winnie-the-Pooh fame).